EngineeringSoftware/exli/README.md

 - For each command, the argument and value can be seperated by `=` or space.
 For example, `--project_name=Bernardo-MG_velocity-config-tool` or `--project_name Bernardo-MG_velocity-config-tool` are both valid.
 - To run on a specific project, replace `Bernardo-MG_velocity-config-tool` with the project name and `26226f5` with the commit hash.
 Notice that only projects that are in evaluated projects can be run with the command that only require `test_project_name`.

-#### (Optional) Find the target statements.
+#### Find the target statements.

 It will help EvoSuite reduce the search scope.
 Otherwise, EvoSuite will generate tests on the whole project, which may take a long time (~2 min * number of classes).
+Also, the second round reducer will generate mutants for these target statements.

 In `exli/python` directory